gvwilson/10-safety/README.md

     -   And none of this affects backups, files stored online (e.g., Dropbox)
 -   Best answer is to encrypt the drive in the first place

-## Rule 9: Encrypt your drives.

--   FIXME: explain drive encryption

-## Rule 10: FIXME
+## Conclusion

+-   Ask candidates about strengthening liability legislation

 ## Bibliography